h) Provisions and Contingent Liabilities

 v.
 Current maturity of long term borrowings

-40 The Company has used an accounting software for maintaining its books of account for the financial year ended March 31, 2024 which has a feature of recording audit trail (edit log) facility and the same has been operating for all relevant transactions recorded in the software from April 04, 2023.
-Although, the accounting software has inherent limitation, there were no instances of the audit trail feature been tempered.
+41 The Company has used accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software.
+Further, there are no instance of audit trail feature being tampered and the audit trail has been preserved by the company as per the statutory requirements for record retention.

 The accompanying notes form an integral part of the audited financial statements.